 The best way to bypass VoIP blocking is connect to a VPN (virtual private network).
 A VPN will reroute your internet traffic to other countries, and make your connections anonymous.
 In order to get a good connection speed, you should use a VPN with servers in a country close to you.
 For example, if you are in China, choose a VPN with servers in Hong Kong or Singapore (see my article The Best VPNs To Use In China for more info).

 Using a VPN makes all your VoIP calls and chats encrypted too, meaning they will not be exposed to hackers or other eavesdroppers.

 We recommend these services as the best VPN for Skype users:

 - Private Internet Access (our most recommend VPN, inexpensive, private, good connection speeds)

 - 12VPN (headquartered in Hong Kong — good for VoIP calls in Asia)

-If you’d like to read full reviews of these VPNs, see my article The Best VPN Services Of 2014.
+If you’d like to read full reviews of these VPNs, see my article The Best VPN Services.